AbeHandler/SpringRA/README.md

 ## Goals

 - **Primary goal**: Submit an ICIS review paper in May 2026
-- **Secondary goal**: Learn about the attention economy for future study of the YouTube recommendation algorithm
+- **Secondary goal**: Learn about the attention economy for future empirical studies of the YouTube recommendation algorithm
 - **Stretch goal**: Convert the ICIS submission into the lit review for a journal paper on the YouTube algorithm.
 MISQ also has a theory and review section but AH thinks it is very hard to get into.
 Journal of Management, and Academy of Management Annals also publish reviews.
+These are possible venues to target, depending on how things go.

 ## Project plan